2019 Copa de la Superliga Final

 The 2019 Copa de la Superliga Final was the 49th and final match of the 2019 Copa de la Superliga.
 It was played on 2 June 2019 at the Estadio Mario Alberto Kempes in Córdoba between Tigre and Boca Juniors.

 Tigre defeated Boca Juniors 2–0 to win their first Primera División title.
 As champions, Tigre qualified for the group stage of the 2020 Copa Libertadores.
 They also qualified for the 2019 Trofeo de Campeones de la Superliga Argentina.

+The match had the peculiarity of having been won by a team (Tigre) that had been releagated to the second division two months prior to the match.
+It was also the first championship won by Tigre in the upper division of Argentine football.

 As Boca Juniors and the semifinalist Atlético Tucumán had already qualified for the 2020 Copa Libertadores, the other semifinalist Argentinos Juniors won the 2020 Copa Sudamericana berth.
 Atlético Tucumán qualification allowed the qualification of Lanús for 2020 Copa Sudamericana.